Green Bay Packers: Super Bowl XLV champions (2010)

-In 2011, coming off their victory in Super Bowl XLV, the Packers won their first 13 games, eventually finishing the season 15–1.
-The 15 victories marked the franchise record for wins in a season, and tied for second-most regular-season wins in NFL history, behind only the 2007 Patriots who went 16–0.
-Following the season, Aaron Rodgers would be named the NFL's MVP, his first such award.
-During that year, McCarthy's offensive strategies aided Rodgers in throwing for 4,643 yards and 45 touchdowns.
-These strategies also propelled the Packers to lead the NFL in scoring that year.

-Despite receiving home-field advantage, Green Bay lost their first postseason game to eventual Super Bowl XLVI champion New York Giants, 37–20.
+In 2011, the Packers won their first 13 games, eventually finishing the season 15–1, a franchise record for wins in a season and tied for the second-most regular-season wins in NFL history, behind only the 2007 Patriots who went 16–0.
+Aaron Rodgers was named the NFL's MVP, his first such award.
+McCarthy's offensive strategies aided Rodgers in throwing for 4,643 yards and 45 touchdowns.
+These strategies propelled the Packers to lead the NFL in scoring that year.
+Despite receiving homefield advantage, Green Bay lost their first postseason game to eventual Super Bowl XLVI champion New York Giants, 37–20.

-Finishing the 2012 season with an 11–5 record and their second straight division title, the Packers beat the Minnesota Vikings in the NFC wild-card round 24–10, but lost in the divisional round of the playoffs to the eventual NFC Champion San Francisco 49ers by a score of 45–31.
-The Packers offense finished the season fifth in points and 11th in yards per game.
-Under McCarthy, Rodgers passed for 4,295 yards.
-The defense finished 11th in points allowed and 22nd in yards allowed per game.
+Finishing the 2012 season with an 11–5 record and their second straight division title, the Packers beat the Minnesota Vikings in the NFC wild-card round 24–10, but lost in the playoffs to the eventual NFC Champion San Francisco 49ers by 45–31.
+The Packers offense finished the season fifth in points.
+Rodgers passed for 4,295 yards.
 The Packers topped the first-ever AP Pro32 rankings, a new pro football version of the AP Top 25 college football and basketball polls.

-In 2013, the Packers started 5–2, leading up to a Week 9 match-up against the Bears.
-It was in that game which the Packers lost Aaron Rodgers to a broken collarbone; Rodgers would miss the next six games, during which the club would go 2–3–1 under three different quarterbacks: Seneca Wallace (injured during first start), Scott Tolzien (benched), and Matt Flynn.
+In 2013, the Packers started 5–2, leading up to a Week 9 match up against the Bears.
+It was in that game that the Packers lost Rodgers to a broken collarbone; Rodgers missed the next six games, during which the club would go 2–3–1 under three different quarterbacks.
 Despite having a 7–7–1 record, the Packers were still in a position to win the NFC North division, if they were able to win their final game.
 With Rodgers returning, the Packers managed to beat the Bears in a Week 9 rematch, 33–28.
 Finishing at 8–7–1, the Packers won their division and were awarded a home playoff game.
 It was the fifth consecutive time that McCarthy led his team to a playoff appearance.
-However, despite Rodgers' return, the Packers would lose to the San Francisco 49ers 20–23 in the first round of the playoffs.
+However, the Packers would lose to the 49ers 20–23 in the playoffs.